JohnathonBowers/coding-log/coding-log.md

 ## April 2023

+**April 7, 2023**
+- Built and tested controller and routes for my Quoteworthy app.

 **April 6, 2023**
 - Worked on back-end code for my Quoteworthy app.
 Created data model for user-entered quotations.